-Calling the Advice Line might seem daunting.
-To make it a little easier, our advisors have put together a short, reassuring clip in which they’ll explain what they might ask you and some common reasons for calling.
+Calling the Advice Line might seem daunting so here’s information on what our advisors might ask you and some common reasons for calling.

 When you call the Advice Line, your call will be answered by one of our friendly and dedicated advisors.
 We’ll always focus on what you’d like to discuss, and we’ll provide a non-judgmental listening ear and heartfelt support.

 Rest assured that everything that you tell us is confidential; it won’t get back to your employer or anybody else.

 Our trained advisors offer support on a wide range of subjects.
 We often take calls on: employment matters, emotional support, financial support and conflict in the workplace.
 Whatever your reason for calling, we’re ready to offer a listening ear and heartfelt support.

 We’ll use some open, coaching-style questions, such as, “What do you need most right now?”
 Whatever the topic, we’ll review your options together to help you work out what will support you and how to get there.

 Yes.
 Some people may benefit from a few phone calls to help them work through their situation and options.
 For others, one phone call may be all that they need.
 We tend to leave that decision to the caller.
 We might arrange a follow-up with somebody in distress to check how they’re doing

 Quite often, our callers will get back in touch with us when they need our support on a different matter.